nongiach/arm_now/README.md

 # arm_now
-arm_now is a qemu powered tool that allows instant setup of VM for reversing/running binaries built for different CPU architectures.
+arm_now is a qemu powered tool that allows instant setup of virtual machines on arm cpu, mips, powerpc, nios2, x86 and more, for reverse, exploit, fuzzing and programming purpose.

-arm_now instantly deploys and starts a virtual machine when needed, I mainly use this for security purpose (reverse/exploit/fuzzing).

 ![Alt Text](https://github.com/nongiach/arm_now/blob/assets/arm_now.gif)